[Lee Joo-hee] Making a life in workaholic Korea

-Lee Dae-seong, 68, remembers how he and his coworkers at an international trading firm in the 1970s used to break into a cheer when his company’s in-house broadcasting notified they would be having Sunday off.
+Lee Dae-seong, 68, remembers how he and his coworkers at an international trading firm in the 1970s used to break into a cheer when they were notified that they would have Sunday off.
 It was usually assumed that they would work seven days a week.
 They would only have to do six if they were lucky.

 The country had a nationwide curfew then between midnight and 4 a.m., where you were not allowed to stay outside, a system originally started by the US occupation forces in 1945.
 To avoid breaking the rule, his team would often book a room at a nearby motel and continue their work until the morning.

 He could devote his uninterrupted time and attention to his work, as his stay-at-home wife took care of their two boys.
-His monthly paycheck was around 30,000 to 40,000 won at the time, enough to support his family.
+His monthly paycheck was around 200,000 won by the 1980s, enough to support his family.

 A large part of his work was the sense of achievement, recalled Lee.